TP-Link Archer C7 Wireless Dual Band Gigabit Router (AC1750)

 Once you have plugged in your device, you can configure it with a Web browser or any connected device, unlike some wireless routers that permit you to set it on an Android or iOS app.

-An individual network name and pass code comes with any TP-Link router, but it is advisable you change it to guarantee your wireless security.
+An individual network name and passcode come with any TP-Link router, but it is advisable you change it to guarantee your wireless security.
 The full setup takes up to 7 minutes.

 Manually setting up an Archer C7 requires a lot of patience.
 Why?
 Might you ask?
 Well, this is because it’s hard to go through the 20 configuration categories listed vertically on the left of the setup screen.